JuliaRegistries/RetroCap.jl/README.md

 - If the package does not have a `[compat]` entry for the dependency, then RetroCap adds an upper-bounded `[compat]` entry for the dependency.
 - If the package has a `[compat]` entry for the dependency but the `[compat]` entry is not upper-bounded, then RetroCap replaces the original `[compat]` entry with an upper-bounded `[compat]` entry for the dependency.

+There are two main "strategies" for adding bounds:
+- `UpperBound` ensures the application of upper bounds, adding the latest version as an upper bound if needed.
+- `MonotonicUpperBound` ensures that upper bounds are "monotonic," meaning that older releases have older dependencies.

 ## Installation
 ```julia
 Pkg.add("RetroCap")